asdf-community/asdf-idris/README.md

 ## Use

-Check [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install & manage versions of Elm.
+Check [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install & manage versions of Idris.